 The wife of the Prime Minister, Datin Seri Rosmah Mansor, today opened the Sabah Wisma Wanita here and asked the Finance Ministry to consider allocating funds for a similar building in every state

-The Sabah Wisma Wanita was built at a cost of RM18.7
+The Sabah Wisma Wanita was built at a cost of RM18.7 million provided by the state government.

 (Sight of things to come but we wonder where the framework for proper management of public funds is?
 We want to see evidence of proper controls and enforcement to go hand to hand with reduction of subsidies.
 Otherwise, we will be back on square one – the corrupt & rich making money at the expense of the poor.… [Click to read the rest] “The RM0.05 Increase”